"Alexandra Nowakowski is delightful as the salacious Zerbinetta, tossing off her high E’s and her trills with aplomb. "

 Highlights during her time at AVA include Zerbinetta and Najade in Ariadne auf Naxos, the title role in Lucia di Lammermoor, Pamina in Die Zauberflöte, Gilda in Rigoletto, Sophie in Werther, Zerlina in Don Giovanni, Lauretta in Gianni Schicchi, and Musetta in La bohème.
 Other past roles include Gretel in Hänsel und Gretel with the Philadelphia Sinfonia, covering Susanna in Le nozze di Figaro with Wolf Trap Opera, and Dido in Dido and Aeneas with the Baroque Artists of Champaign-Urbana.
 Alexandra is working on other lyric coloratura roles to add to her repertoire, including Marie in La fille du Régiment, Ophélie in Hamlet, Amina in La sonnambula, and Fiakermilli in Arabella.

 Nowakowski is a First Prize winner of the Gerda Lissner Foundation Competition and the Violetta DuPont Competition.
-She took Second Prize in the Gerda Lissner Lieder/Song Competition, FAVA's Grand Concours de Chant, and the Dorothy-Lincoln Smith Voice Competition.
+She took Second Prize in the James Toland Vocal Arts Competition, Gerda Lissner Lieder/Song Competition, FAVA's Grand Concours de Chant, and the Dorothy-Lincoln Smith Voice Competition.
 She has garnered significant top awards from the Loren L. Zachary Society Vocal Competition, the Giulio Gari Foundation Competition, and is a 2019 Encouragement Award winner from Metropolitan Opera National Council Auditions in the Middle Atlantic Region.
 She has also been a scholarship recipient from the Kosciuszko Foundation, the Bel Canto Vocal Scholarship Foundation, and the Kate Neal Kinley Memorial Fellowship.
+She is a 2019 Astral National Auditions Winner.
 Alexandra holds a Bachelors from the University of Illinois at Urbana-Champaign.